Rudramadevi (TV series)

-Rudramadevi – Saatileni Maharaju is a Telugu-language historical television series that airs on Star Maa.
+Rudramadevi – Saatileni Maharaju is a Telugu-language historical drama television series that airs on Star Maa.
 The series is based on the life of Rani Rudrama Devi.
 The show is produced by Alind Srivastava and Nissar Parvez under the banner Peninsula Pictures.
 The show started airing from 18 January 2021 on Star Maa and also available digitally on Disney+ Hotstar.
 The series is written by Sakthi Sagar Chopra and Lakshmi Jaya Kumar.
 It is one of the expensive Telugu television series.
 Ananya Dwivedi portrayed the Young Rudrama Devi, with Anand playing the character Ganapati Devudu.

 Synopsis

 The story opens in 13th century where the Kakatiyas are ruling the Orugallu land.
 Its king is Ganapati Devudu who had gone to war with other kingdom.
 Somulladevi/ Somamba the queen of the kingdom is pregnant and hopes high of bearing a baby boy, the heir of the kingdom.

 Tirumala Devi, sister of Somamba pretends to be nice but plots against her with her brother and her brother's wife Sumati only to make her son Viswanath king of the kingdom and she herself becomes Rajmata.
 Ganapathidevudu is a very kind and modest king but he continuously sees a girl in the war whereas a chained woman predicts that a girl will be born for Ganapatidevudu and Somulladevi.

 Goons attack Somamba but she manages to escape and finally, Somamba gives birth to a healthy baby girl whereas Sumati Devi's family astrologer predicts that it is a girl.
 Tirumala, Hari Hara dev, Murari Dev try their level best to know whether it is a girl or a boy but soon Kalluri(family astrologer) kills himself. (actually it is not a suicide, he is killed by Rajguru and Mandakini) and leaves a suicide note behind conveying them that it is a boy and he killed himself because he felt guilty as he did not lie in his whole life.